-The modeled available groundwater for the Gulf Coast Aquifer System that achieves the desired future conditions adopted by Groundwater Management Area 15 increases from approximately 515,000 acre-feet per year in 2020 to approximately 518,000 acre-feet per year in 2069 (Table 1).
-The modeled available groundwater is summarized by groundwater conservation district and county (Table 1).
-The modeled available groundwater has also been summarized by county, river basin, and regional water planning area for use in the regional water planning process (Table 2).
-Small differences of values between table summaries are due to rounding.
+The modeled available groundwater values for the Gulf Coast Aquifer System that achieve the desired future conditions adopted by Groundwater Management Area 15 fluctuate over time, ranging from 529,006 acre-feet per year in 2030 to 522,307 acre-feet per year in 2040.
+The modeled available groundwater values are summarized by groundwater conservation district and county in Table 2.
+Table 3 summarizes the modeled available groundwater values by county, river basin, and regional water planning area for use in the regional water planning process.